OHSU-OCTRI/authentication-lib/README.md

 }
 ```

 Now your application can define its Security Configuration using the autowired components available in the library.
-Here's an example of LDAP Only
+Here's an example of LDAP Only and success and failure handlers that record the login attempt and redirect in a standard way.

 ```
 @Configuration